1987 Houston Astros season: Nolan Ryan's 4,500th strikeout

+Rest of September

 Glenn Davis launched three home runs on September 10 at Jack Murphy Stadium; however, in spite of this performance, the San Diego Padres overcame Houston, 8–7.
-Davis' first two home runs were off Mark Grant, and the final was launched off Mark Davis on his way to five runs batted in.
+Davis' first two home runs were off Mark Grant, and the final was launched off Mark Davis on his way to five RBI.
 In the bottom of the ninth, Rob Nelson singled home Garry Templeton off Manny Hernández for the walk-off.
-This was the first of two occasions that Davis had hit three home runs in a game during his career, and was the third time by an Astros hitte.
+This was the first of two occasions that Davis had hit three home runs in a game during his career, and was the third time by an Astros hitter.
 (Note: Davis was preceded by Lee May on June 21, 1973, while slugging the next three-home run game by an Astro on June 1, 1990.)

+On September 15, the Astros turned the fifth triple play in club history, doing so against the Dodgers.

 Performance overview

+Houston finished the season with the third-highest attendance total in baseball (1,909,902).
+Six Astros hitters logged double-figures in home runs to tie a club record by the 1977 squad, which remained until 1993.
+(Note: Criteria: Number of players that meet criteria in a season, up to 2001, playing for HOU, in the regular season, requiring home runs ≥ 10, sorted by descending instances.)

 Nolan Ryan concluded the season having maintained his major league lead in numerous pitching categories, including 270 strikeouts, 6.548 hits per nine innings (H/9), 11.480 strikeouts per nine innings (K/9), 2.47 fielding independent pitching (FIP), and 3.103 strikeout-to-walk ratio (K/BB), He also finished as the National League ERA leader at 2.76, earning the distinction as the first Houston Astro to win two ERA titles.
 It was the fourth occasion that an Astros pitcher led the NL in ERA, following J. R. Richard (2.71 in 1979), himself (1.69 in 1981), and Mike Scott the year before (2.22).
-Scott concluded the 1987 season as NL runner-up in strikeouts (233), tied for third in wins (16), and seventh with a 3.23 ERA.
 Ryan also joined Richard (303 in 1978 and 313 in 1979) and Scott (306 in 1986) as the third Astros pitcher to lead the NL strikeouts.
 As league leader in strikeouts and ERA, Ryan contributed the third season in which an Astros pitcher claimed two-thirds of the pitching Triple Crown (Richard in 1979 and Scott in 1986).
 (Note: Comprising leading the league in each of wins, strikeouts and ERA.)